tonywok/funk/README.md

 # Funk

-Funk is an structured computation implementation inspired by Pristmatic's [Graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) library.
+Funk is an structured computation implementation inspired by Prismatic's [Graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) library.

 ## Installation

+_Note:_ This has not yet been released on rubygems, but will be shortly.

 Add this line to your application's Gemfile: